opentdf/web-sdk/README.md

 # OpenTDF Web Browser Client opentdf

-This project is focused on providing web client support for the OpenTDF family of data protection formats and protocols.
-Notably, it is a web-friendly library `@opentdf/client`, and tools and support for testing it and building it into web applications.
+This project is focused on providing web client support for OpenTDF.

-## Evaluate

-Do you want a quick demonstration of OpenTDF?
-See [Quickstart](https://github.com/opentdf/opentdf/tree/main/quickstart#readme)

-## Integrate

-Ready to begin integrating into your system?
-Start a local, blank cluster.
-See [Integrate](https://github.com/opentdf/opentdf/tree/main/quickstart#readme)

 ### Usage